Skip to content

 • Supports Longitudinal and Historical Comparisons: DDI tracks changes in variables and methods across time, helping agencies harmonize data and support reliable historical comparisons.

-• Enhances Data Access: DDI powers search catalogs and detailed documentation, making data easier to find, understand, and reuse by researchers and the public.
+• Improves Data Access and Reuse: DDI powers search catalogs and detailed documentation, making data easier to find, understand, and reuse by researchers and the public.

 • Automates Workflows: By embedding metadata into processes, DDI reduces manual effort through automation of documentation, validation, and data release tasks.